 If you're writing a publication about language, literature or other humanitarian fields, you'll probably have to use date in MLA format.
-It is not just a detail but a required component.
-At first sight, it may seem that there is nothing complex in its design.
-However, you should know certain details that can cause errors.
-Our article will help you avoid them!

 How you write the date in MLA format depends on where you include it.
 It can be in the beginning, middle, or the end of any sentence.
 Sometimes, you may separate it from the text.